 Mortgage REITs: These, unlike equity REITs, do not own the underlying property.
 Instead, they possess debt securities secured by real estate.
 When a mortgage is taken out on a property, for example, this iteration of REIT may purchase the mortgage from the original lender and collect monthly payments over time.
 As a result, revenue is generated through interest income.

-Hybrid REITs: These are a combination of equity and mortgage REITs.
+These are a combination of equity and mortgage REITs.
 These companies own and run real estate properties, as well as commercial property mortgages.

 Investing in REITs can be done through an Exchange Traded Fund (ETF), which allows you to invest in a group of assets in a single transaction, or by purchasing shares in the REIT firms themselves.
 The value of REITs rises in tandem with interest rates.
 The property market's economic growth will significantly improve the value of REITs, enhancing your earnings.
 REITS are frequently stable in terms of income and market performance, allowing you to generate a passive income.
 Diversification of your portfolio is possible with REITs because they enable you to explore a global market.
 During property market surges, REITs trend upwards as well, and with the versatility of a diverse portfolio, the passive income earned could be substantial depending on the market success of the places invested in.
 REITs are also known for providing large yields at low rates, making them a cost-effective investment alternative.
 Custodian REIT,

-one of the leading REITs in the UK, has a net initial yield of 6.10%.
+one of the leading REITs in the UK, has a net initial yield of 6.10%. know more about the types of REITs here

 Build-To-Rent (BTR) is a thriving investment market sector.
 While BTR was considered a fringe investment strategy a decade ago, it is now making substantial inroads into the mainstream of property investing.
 According to Savills